chrison999/mycroft-skill-bitcoin-enhanced/README.md

 ###### Asking Price

-Say any phrase that contains the following keywords:
+Say any phrase that contains one of the following keywords:

 - high bitcoin price
 - highest bitcoin price